mazlo/lod-graph-analysis/README.md

 Please note country-specific settings for decimal values.

+#### Plots on degree distributions

+The folder 'plots/degree-distributions' contains plots that were automatically created during the analysis on degree measures.
+You can find for each of the data sets considered a plot of the total degree distribution (`distribution_degree.pdf` file) and the in-degree distribution (`distribution_in-degree.pdf` file) values of all vertices.

 #### Statistics on the considered data sets

 These numbers also can be found in `analysis_statistics.csv`